loopbackio/loopback-next/docs/site/Model.md

 and `Order`.
 It usually defines a list of properties with name, type, and other constraints.

+{% include note.html content="Models describe the shape of data.
+Behavior like CRUD operations is added by repositories.
+This is different from LoopBack 3.x where models implement behavior too." %}

+{% include tip.html content="A single model can be used with multiple different Repositories." %}

 Models can be used for data exchange on the wire or between different systems.
 For example, a JSON object conforming to the `Customer` model definition can be passed in REST/HTTP payload to create a new customer or stored in a document